ktse1/jamf_pro_api/docs/installation.rst

 .. code-block:: console

-    $ pip install jamf_pro_api
+    $ pip install jssapi

 This is the preferred method to install jamf Pro API, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.